PFAttack: Stealthy Attack Bypassing Group Fairness in Federated Learning: Preliminary

-\textbf{Fair FL. }Existing fair FLs build on FedAvg mainly involves the following approaches: \begin{enumerate} \item \textit{Local debiasing.} Several work \cite{roh2021fairbatch,pmlr-v162-chai22a, 6137441,kamiran2012data} have improved group fairness in centralized model training by implementing pre-processing techniques on training data to mitigate bias, i.e., adjusting the proportion of samples from different protected groups in a training batch.
-These approaches can be integrated for fair FLs, serving in the clients' local model training. \item \textit{ Fairness-aware aggregation.} Recognizing the potential performance decline of the global model in scenarios with highly heterogeneous data distributions across clients, researchers have explored aggregation mechanisms to enhance fairness in FLs.
+\textbf{A1: Local debiasing.} Several work \cite{roh2021fairbatch,pmlr-v162-chai22a, 6137441,kamiran2012data} have improved group fairness in centralized model training by implementing pre-processing techniques on training data to mitigate bias, i.e., adjusting the proportion of samples from different protected groups in a training batch.
+These approaches can be integrated for fair FLs, serving in the clients' local model training.

+\textbf{A2: Fairness-aware aggregation.} Recognizing the potential performance decline of the global model in scenarios with highly heterogeneous data distributions across clients, researchers have explored aggregation mechanisms to enhance fairness in FLs.
 Notable examples include FairFV \cite{ijcai2021p223}, FairFed \cite{ezzeldin2023fairfed} and qFedAvg \cite{Li2020Fair}.
 In this study, we adopt FairFed and qFedAvg due to their incorporation of secure aggregation, ensuring client data privacy, and presenting a practical approach to fair FL.
 We explain aggregation weight update mechanisms in FairFed and qFedAvg to elucidate subsequent attack designs.
 In FairFed, the server updates the weight assigned to the $i$-th client based on the current gap between its local fairness metric $f_i$ and the global fairness metric $f_{global}$ as follows:

 where $\beta$ is a parameter controlling the fairness budget for each update.
 The original qFedAvg was proposed to achieve a more equitable distribution of accuracy performance across clients.
 Building on this concept, we adapt it to enhance group fairness, resulting in f-qFedAvg.
 In this approach, the server non-linearly adjusts the weight assigned to the $i$-th client based on its local fairness metric $f_i$: